 I came home and said Dad, “I need to make an invention.
 How in the world do I make one”?
 Dad told me what now has become our core belief: “ Tripp, you have to Identify a problem and then come up with a solution to fix it. ”

 James Bryson started Flaming Licks, which started as a side hustle and sells hot sauce and is now making $13,000 revenue/mo.

 Our journey started back in 2014 when James decided to make his own piri-piri sauce to gift to friends and family members as a Christmas present.
 His sauce didn’t quite go to plan, but we gifted them anyways, and everybody loved it.
 From that, Sidekick sauce was born in 2015, selling at UK chili festivals and to a few retailers.

 Not happy with just making sauces, we opened a chili shop in James’ hometown, Wimborne in Dorset, and then shortly after acquired the first hot sauce subscription box in the UK (named Lick My Dip at the time).
 The love for discovering new hot sauces in the UK and finding out about new amazing producers is what made us jump at the opportunity to take it on.

-Jess Yasuda started Chasing Planner Peace, which started as a side hustle and sells gorgeous planners and refills and is now making $11,613 revenue/mo.
+Jess Yasuda started Chasing Planner Peace, which started as a side hustle and sells customisable, refillable planners and is now making $17,811 revenue/mo.

 When I started Chasing Planner Peace I was a mum of two very small children, working part-time in a job for the government.
 I found my job extremely unrewarding and boring and had a little avenue for creativity.
 I never dreamed that starting an Etsy store would lead to growing a company that could become a full-time career.
 I had always had it drummed into me to find a secure job and stick with it - don’t take risks!